Neural-networks model for force prediction in multi-principal-element alloys: Introduction

-Atomistic simulations that ulitize suitable interatomic potentials to describe the atomic interactions can easily overcome the short-comings from first-principles theory and connect directly to experiments.
-Notably, the absence of a general scheme provides an opportunity for designing reliable, useful, and robust interatomic potential functions.
+Atomistic simulations that utilize suitable interatomic potentials to describe the atomic interactions can easily overcome the shortcomings of first-principles theory and connect directly to experiments.
+However, there are not many attempts to address issues related to inter-atomic potentials for multi-principal element alloys such as HEAs.\cite{Grabowski2019} Notably, the absence of a general scheme provides an opportunity for designing reliable, useful, and robust interatomic potential functions.
 Machine-learning models can provide one such avenue for the accelerated design of interatomic potentials.
-Although extensively explored using machine-learning, the design of interatomic potentials for atomistic simulations was mostly focused on simple elemental or binary systems.\cite{Artrith2016, Liu2017, Behler2016,13,14,16,18,19,20,21,22} Also, the volumetric nature of the atomic feature descriptors (i.e., position of atoms, interatomic distances, etc.) makes the machine-learning methods more effective.\cite{26,27,28,31,32,33,35,36,38} If properly trained, a machine-learning-based interatomic potentials can provide the accuracy of density-functional theory (DFT) based methods.\cite{29,33,34}
+Although extensively explored using machine learning, the design of interatomic potentials for atomistic simulations was mostly focused on simple elemental or binary systems.\cite{Artrith2016, Liu2017, Behler2016,13,14,16,18,19,20,21,22,Cusentino2020} Also, the volumetric nature of the atomic feature descriptors (i.e., position of atoms, interatomic distances, etc.) makes the machine-learning methods more effective.\cite{26,27,28,31,32,33,35,36,38} If properly trained, a machine-learning-based interatomic potentials can provide the accuracy of density-functional theory (DFT) based methods.\cite{29,33,34}